flomesh-io/osm-edge-docs/content/en/docs/guides/traffic_management/egress.md

 While in-mesh traffic is routed based on L7 traffic policies, egress traffic is routed differently and is not subject to in-mesh traffic policies. osm-edge supports access to external services as a passthrough without subjecting such traffic to filtering policies.

+## Egress traffic management

+There are two ways to manage traffic to external services, one is for the sidecar to send requests to external services directly, which we call sidecar passthrough; the other is for the sidecar to forward traffic to Egress Gateway first, and then Egress Gateway completes the forwarding to external services.

+**In this guide, we will show you the common configuration of them.**

 ## Configuring Egress

 There are two mechanisms to configure Egress: